George Franck

 George Henning "Sonny" Franck (September 23, 1918 – January 19, 2011) was an American professional football halfback who played in the National Football League (NFL) for the New York Giants.

-Early years
+Early life

 Franck was born in Davenport, Iowa.
 After his playing years and early teaching and coaching career he returned to nearby Rock Island, Illinois.

 Franck played college football at the University of Minnesota from 1938 to 1940, where he was a key player in the dominant national championship team of 1940.
 While in college Franck was a member of Phi Delta Theta fraternity.
 He was drafted in the first round (sixth overall) in the 1941 NFL draft.
 Franck was inducted into the College Football Hall of Fame in 2002.